securing/SCSVS/README.md

 * As a scoping document for penetration test or security audit of a smart contract.
 * As a formal security requirement list for developers or third parties developing the smart contract for you.
 * As a self-check for developers.
-* To point areas which need further development in regards to security.
+* To point areas which need further development regarding security.

-Depending on your role in the protocol we recommend to perform different actions summarized below.
+Depending on your role in the protocol, we recommend performing different actions summarized below.
 Treat it as an inspiration and not strict rules.

 ### As Architect 👷‍♂️

-If you are desiging a protocol you should schedule (and potentially delegate) the following actions:
+If you are designing a protocol, you should schedule (and potentially delegate) the following actions:
 * Use security requirements from General and Components chapters to identify potential security bugs your team might introduce in the protocol.
 * Use security requirements from Interaction chapter to identify potential threat coming from the 3rd party protocols.
-* Write down all potential theats identified in steps 1 and 2.
+* Write down all potential threats identified in steps 1 and 2.
 This will be great input for the threat modeling session.
-* Inform your team about the identified threats (e.g. duiring a threat modeling sesison).
+* Inform your team about the identified threats (e.g. during a threat modeling session).

 ### As Developer 🧑‍💻

-If you are developing a protocol you should schedule (and potentially delegate) the following actions:
+If you are developing a protocol, you should schedule (and potentially delegate) the following actions:
 * Get the potential threats identified by the Auditor, Architect or during a threat modeling session and learn how to avoid them.
-* When implementing a smart contract with specific functionalities check the security requirements from the corresponding SCSVS category.
+* When implementing a smart contract with specific functionalities, check the security requirements from the corresponding SCSVS category.
 * After release, make sure SCSVS coverage report is present in the protocol repository.

 ### As Business Owner / Founder 🧙

-If you are the owner of a protocol or represent the business side of the project you should schedule and delegate the following actions:
+If you are the owner of a protocol or represent the business side of the project, you should schedule and delegate the following actions:
 * Ask other protocols that yours is integrated with for their SCSVS coverage report.
 * Check the **Security Health Factor** of your protocol by doing SCSVS coverage of all 3 chapters.

 ### As Auditor 🥷

-If you are an internal or external auditor of a protocol you should schedule (and potentially delegate) the following actions:
+If you are an internal or external auditor of a protocol, you should schedule (and potentially delegate) the following actions:
 * Do a threat modeling session (as soon as possible) to identify potential threats and decide how to handle them.
 Use the output of Architect actions as partial input.
-* Just before the release do the SCSVS coverage of all 3 chapters to get the **Security Health Factor** of your protocol.
+* Just before the release, do the SCSVS coverage of all 3 chapters to get the **Security Health Factor** of your protocol.
 * Add SCSVS coverage report to the protocol repository.

 ## Table of contents